 What countries have banned this cryptocurrency?
 Not a whole lot, but the list includes countries such as Afghanistan, Pakistan, Algeria, Bolivia, Bangladesh, North Macedonia, Saudi Arabia, Qatar, Vanuatu, and Vietnam.

 In China, for example, there are certain restrictions when it comes to trading with cryptocurrencies.
-The latest news is very positive as Bitcoin is becoming observed as a digital asset that ought to be protected by the law.
+The latest news is very positive as Bitcoin is slowly regarded as a digital asset that ought to be protected by the law.

-In 2019, 78% of male respondents were aware of Bitcoin, whereas merely 71% of women said the same.
+Cryptocurrency statistics show that 78% of male respondents were aware of Bitcoin, whereas 71% of women said the same.
 Likewise, 20% of female respondents have not even heard of cryptocurrencies up to that point, which is also true for 17% of their male counterparts.

-Although Bitcoin had a historic year in 2017, it wasn’t the only cryptocurrency to see tremendous growth that year.
-Namely, Litecoin outmatched Bitcoin in terms of value growth with an increase of 7,800% — nearly four times that of Bitcoin.
+Litecoin outmatched Bitcoin in terms of value growth with an increase of 7,800%–8,000% — nearly four times that of Bitcoin!

-Still, Litecoin’s cryptocurrency rates left much to be desired for, sitting at just $360.93.
+However, Litecoin’s cryptocurrency rates left much to be desired, sitting at just $360.93.